How Does Tax Fraud Work?

 See the most recent Phishing Alerts.

-People across the country have been receiving phone calls from con artists claiming to be from the IRS.
-They often threaten tax-related legal action and demand payment.
+People across the country have received phone calls from con artists claiming to be from the IRS.
+They often threaten tax-related legal action and demand immediate payment.
+They may ask for personal information.
 Do not provide information or money.
+Learn about phone scams.

 If You Get Caught by a Tax Scam